 - Playing with Fire: Through a potentially Blaze boosted Fire Fang.

-- Turns Red: Fire Fang hits more and does more damage if its caller is low on health, possibly in reference to the Blaze ability from the handhelds.
+- Turns Red: Fire Fang hits more times and does more damage if its caller is low on health, possibly in reference to the Blaze ability from the main games.

 The Sea Lion Pokémon, it assists using Bubble Beam.
 A Water Pokémon from the seventh generation.
 Currently exclusive to the Switch port.

 - Double Jump: What it provides for its caller.

 - Floating in a Bubble: Ostensibly the reason for the above trope.

 - Making a Splash: Uses the Water-type Move Bubble Beam.
 Unlike the main games, this is a strictly supportive move here.

 - Status Buff: In addition to the double jump, its caller's attack power is also temporarily increased.